BAHUBALI2550/DecentUptime/README.md

 - **Geolocation Intelligence**: Each node tags status with its true location (powered by `ip-api.com`).
 - **Scalable**: Easily add more nodes to cover new regions and increase monitoring fidelity.
 - **Modern Dev Processing**: Built, tested, and managed using `Bun`.
+- **Easy Local Setup:** Use Docker for a quick, reliable local environment for your database and Redis

 ----